rafaelwang112/ee250-lab2/Readme.md

 ## Lab Question Answers

-Answer for  QA.1: Because of the 50% loss, the reliability of the UDP decreases as some numbers do not arrive at all.
+Answer for  QA.1: Because of the 50% loss, the reliability of UDP decreases as some numbers do not arrive at all.
 This is because UDP has unreliable delivery because it lacks any way of acknowledging successful data transfer.
 Thus, if there is packet loss, the receiver never knows that the packet was sent in the first place and it will be lost.

 Answer for QA.2: Despite the 50% loss, the reliability of TCP doesn't change and remains stable because if the receiver doesn't receive a packet, it will send a signal to the sender that it didn't receive it and will wait until it is received before moving on to the next packet.